Villiger Group Members

 Maxina Sheft is a PhD student in the Health Sciences and Technology program at MIT.
 She received her BSc in Biomedical Engineering from the Georgia Institute of Technology.
 Maxina is currently working on advancing polarization-sensitive imaging for applications in neurosurgery.

-Villiger Group Alumni
+Villiger Team Alumni

 Pelham Keahey worked as a Postdoctoral Research Fellow at Harvard Medical School.
 He received his undergraduate training in Physics at Southwestern University in Georgetown, Texas and completed his dissertation research in Applied Physics at Rice University in Houston, Texas.
 His research focused on utilizing new imaging and molecular diagnostics to improve the early detection of cancer.